what is a solid state drive ssd in a laptop 1

 TRIM is a command that allows the operating system to inform the SSD of the blocks of data that are no longer in use.
 This enables the SSD to perform efficient garbage collection, which improves its performance and longevity.
 TRIM helps maintain optimal write speeds and prevents performance degradation over time.

-To enable TRIM, first, ensure that the SSD and the operating system support TRIM.
+First, ensure that the SSD and the operating system support TRIM to enable TRIM.
 In Windows, TRIM is usually enabled by default for recognized SSDs.
-To check if TRIM is enabled, open the Command Prompt as an administrator and type “fsutil behavior query DisableDeleteNotify”.
+To check if TRIM is enabled, open the Command Prompt as an administrator and type “fsutil behavior query DisableDeleteNotify.”
 If the result is “0”, TRIM is enabled.

 In macOS, TRIM can be enabled by opening the Terminal application and entering the command “sudo trimforce enable”.
 Follow the prompts to enable TRIM and restart the system.